Scenario

 If you need a reminder about how to access the Event Endpoint Management catalog you can review Accessing the tutorial environment.

-If there are no topics in the catalog, you may need to complete the tutorial setup step to populate the catalog.
+If there are no topics in the catalog, you might need to complete the tutorial setup step to populate the catalog.

 -